Wamuza1/MechaCar_Statistical_Analysis/README.md

 This new assignment consists of three technical analysis deliverables and a proposal for further statistical study.
 We submited the following:

-#Deliverable 1: Linear Regression to Predict MPG.
+# Deliverable 1: Linear Regression to Predict MPG.
-## Linear Regression to Predict MPG
+## Linear Regression to Predict MPG.

 ![summary](https://user-images.githubusercontent.com/92646311/180630437-b72f1f3f-7316-4013-8049-56d69f39dd46.png)